Survey: Today’s teaching force is less experienced, more open to change

 New York Times, August 8, 2010

 The 2014-15 D.C. cohort of Teaching Policy Fellows will focus on federal education policy.
 The fellows will take a deep look at how federal policy can improve high-need students’ access to effective, experienced teachers and teacher preparation.
 Fellows will have the opportunity to meet with prominent federal policymakers and national thought leaders on these topics as well as others.
-The 2014-15 cohort will include teachers from eligible schools in Alexandria Public Schools, Anne Arundel Public Schools, Arlington Public Schools, District of Columbia Public Schools, D.C.
-Public Charter Schools, Prince George’s County, and Montgomery Public Schools.
+The 2014-15 cohort will include teachers from eligible schools in Alexandria Public Schools, Anne Arundel Public Schools, Arlington Public Schools, Baltimore City Public Schools, District of Columbia Public Schools, D.C.
+Public Charter Schools, Prince George’s County Public Schools, and Montgomery County Public Schools.

 The Teach Plus D.C.
 Teaching Policy Fellowship officially launched on January 31, 2012, with the help of U.S. Secretary of Education Arne Duncan.